How to use ONS Quality Questions

 Each question is linked with the Code of Practice for Statistics pillars of Trustworthiness, Quality and Value.
 We explain the importance and relevance of each question in light of the three pillars so teams can better understand and apply these principles through out the project life cycle.

 Quality questions are also linked to which responsible role from the AQuA book would usually answer them.
 The idea is to highlight the clear line of accountability set out in the AQuA book in an easy-to-understand manner.
-We want to make it easier for teams to decide how the three key assurance roles of commissioner, senior responsible owner (and their analysis team) and analytical assurer are covered in their own workflows.
+We want to make it easier for teams to decide how the four key assurance roles of Commissioner, Approver, Analyst and Assurer are covered in their own workflows.

 The AQuA book sets out four roles that cover different areas of assurance responsibility.
 Taken together, they provide a comprehensive set of assurance for an analytical project.
 The roles are: